-As environmental system designers, we are often asked where to place sample points for particle monitoring, whether it be performed in a pharmaceutical cleanroom or clean device (RABS, isolator, etc.).
+As environmental system designers at Particle Measuring Systems (PMS), we are often asked where to place sample points for particle monitoring, whether it be performed in a pharmaceutical cleanroom or clean device (RABS, isolator, etc.).

-Particle counting in pharmaceutical applications can be clearly segregated into one of three categories: certification, qualification and monitoring.
-Each category requires a different approach.
+Particle counting in pharmaceutical applications can be clearly segregated into one of three categories which can affect how to monitor:

 - Certification is measuring a cleanroom for a standard.
 The only standard recognized worldwide is ISO 14644-1, “Classification of air cleanliness by particle concentration”, which defines how a cleanroom performs and its ability to show uniformity across the entire space.
 This is done irrespective of the activities performed in it.

 - Qualification is the process of analyzing risk assessment for the activities in the room.
 Qualification follows grid methodology testing methods.
 Particle counts are measured in both operational and at-rest states; however, the operational data is the most valid.

 - Monitoring is the ongoing sampling of the cleanroom on a frequency relative to the degree of control required to prove management over risk to the finished product.
 The number of sample points and their location is determined by risk assessment, and the qualification and certification process.